-You have been betrayed!
-The person you married is not the person you thought he or she was.
-Sadly, you did not figure it out until after the wedding.
+You have been betrayed- the person you married is not who you thought he or she was.
+Sadly, you didn't figure it out until after the wedding.
 Now, here you are- with the wedding gifts barely packed away, and you are needing to end the relationship.
 Is divorce the only option?
 Can you get the marriage annulled?
 You were lied to, afterall.
 And, if you do annul the marriage, what exactly does that mean?
 How does the process work?
 A skilled attorney can walk you through the process.

 An annulment voids the marriage, and, in the eyes of the law, the marriage never happened.
-There is no six-month waiting period like in divorce actions, but a court trial is mandatory even if the other spouse agrees to the annulment.
 A short marriage is not automatically annulled, and changing one's mind after marriage is not a basis for an annulment.
 This action has very specific requirements.
-Marriages are usually annulled for fraud or bigamy.
-Some examples are:
+Here are some examples of why a marriage would be annulled:

 • Bigamy- one of the parties was already married

 • Fraud- the parties never intended to live together